COVID-19 Deaths Surpass 300 in Riverside County

-Riverside County health officials are reporting 113 newly confirmed COVID-19 cases and three additional deaths Wednesday, bringing the countywide totals to 7,252 cases and 306 deaths.
+Riverside County health officials are reporting 89 newly confirmed COVID-19 cases and seven additional deaths, bringing the countywide totals to 7,341 cases and 313 deaths.

-The update came as state officials continue easing restrictions aimed at curbing the spread of the virus in an effort to restart California’s economy.

-Gov. Gavin Newsom on Tuesday cleared the way for barbershops and hair salons to open in counties that have been cleared to move deeper into California’s reopening roadmap, including Riverside County.

 Riverside is one of 47 counties in the state that have been granted “regional variances” needed to open more types of businesses.
 Restrictions on in-person dining and shopping were previously lifted in time for the Memorial Day weekend.